Skip to Main Content

 • Rapid heart rate

-The multidisciplinary pulmonary hypertension team at Riley at IU Health diagnoses pediatric PAH using a variety of screenings.
+The multidisciplinary pulmonary hypertension team at Riley Children's diagnoses pediatric pulmonary hypertension using a variety of screenings.
 These may include:

-• Blood tests: These may be used to rule out certain diseases or to screen for a condition that may cause PAH secondarily.
+• Blood tests: These may be used to rule out certain diseases or to screen for a condition that may cause pulmonary hypertension secondarily.

 • Echocardiogram: An echocardiogram captures a moving image of the child’s heart as it works.
 The doctor can use this to locate defects such as narrow or leaking valves, holes in the heart walls, fluid around the heart, or other issues.